Eric-Durr/RSD-P3/docs/REPORT.md

 * **PWD**

-With this command the user can see where is located.
+With this command the user can see where he is located.

 ```
 ftp> pwd